mikependon/RepoDB/Docs/pages/orderfield.rst

 Usage of OrderField
 -------------------

-The field object is useful on certain operations.
+The order field object is useful on certain operations.

 Being the order fields in `BatchQuery` Operation: